 Interestingly enough, late 90s clothing styles are not too drastically different than they are today.
 In the 1990s, musicians had a much greater influence on what young people wore than designers.
 All a kid in Kansas had to do was turn on MTV for the latest east and west coast styles of the moment.

-If you want to read more about a certain year, click on the plus sign next to the year below.
+For significantly more detail about a certain year in 1990s fashion, click on the plus sign next to the year below.

 The jacket remained the key to daytime dress.
 A trend setter in the jacket trend was Chanel, who introduced loose versions of the famous Chanel jacket slit vertically at the hem.
 Some were bright colors like hot pink, tangerine and white.
 Other leaders were Giorgio Armani, and Calvin Klein.